-After a stroke, patients can regain a sense of power by helping to take care of themselves.
+After a stroke, people can regain a sense of power by helping to take care of themselves.
 Many can learn ways to manage a lack of bowel and bladder control.
-And using impaired arms and legs to bathe and dress helps patients regain muscle strength.
+And using impaired arms and legs to bathe and dress helps regain muscle strength.
 In fact, daily use of affected hands often helps bring back function.
-As the function improves, the patient should get as much encouragement as possible to use the affected side as part of an effective recovery.
+As the function improves, the person should get as much encouragement as possible to use the affected side as part of an effective recovery.

-A stroke may take away your loved one’s bladder and bowel control.
+A stroke may affect your loved one’s bladder and bowel control.
 The problem may seem worse if he or she can’t walk to the bathroom alone or ask for help.
-Nurses can help you and the patient find a way to manage the problem.
+Nurses can help you both find a way to manage the problem.
 They may suggest:

-Taking the patient to the toilet at set times.
+Taking the person to the toilet at set times.
 You might try every 2 hours to 3 hours.